 1 ounce chopped almonds

-The dessert was first prepared for the Austrian Emperor Francis Joseph I (1830-1916) and there's more than one story as to its invention.
+The first Kaiserschmarrn was prepared for the Austrian Emperor Franz Joseph I (1830-1916) and there's more than one story as to its invention.

-Original Kaiserschmarrn recipes called for only raisins and sometimes chopped almonds, but eventually chefs added their favorite ingredients to the batter such as apple pieces, apple jam, cherries, plums, and currants to create Kaiserschmarrn as we enjoy it today.
+Traditional Austrian Kaiserschmarrn recipes called for only basic ingredients such as raisins and sometimes chopped almonds, but eventually chefs added their favorite ingredients to the pancake batter such as apple pieces, apple jam, cherries, plums, and currants to create Kaiserschmarrn as we enjoy it today.